 Antenna rotators are a pretty hot item at Solid Signal.
-One of my favorites is this Channel Master rotator that includes 250 feet of wire.
+One of my favorites is this RCA rotator.
 A rotator lets you precisely aim your antenna as needed so that you can get distant stations that are in different cities.
 It’s a must-have accessory if you live near one city but like the sports teams of a neighboring city.
 Imagine for example living near Milwaukee but being a Bears fan.
 Using a rotator would let you aim the antenna toward Chicago when needed but still get the Milwaukee local news whenever you want.

 While installing a rotator is easy, it does require that you install a second cable that’s just used to control it.
+The rotator doesn’t come with it, but you can get the perfect cable here.
 This may mean drilling an extra hole in the wall, and while that’s a short-term annoyance, it’s not the worst thing in the world to do if you do it right.

 Some folks have asked why all the control functions of the rotator can’t be added to the regular antenna cable.
 Here are the top reasons:

 The rotator needs power and you need to send that power up the cable.
 While you could do this over a cable with a solid copper core, not every cable has a solid copper core.
 Also, you may be using that antenna cable to power a pre-amp and splitting off the proper current to each device could be tricky.

 There are three wires in a typical rotator cable.
 One is used for controlling the rotator.
 If you think about it, a rotator that you couldn’t control wouldn’t be super helpful.
 If you were to put this control signal onto a conventional antenna cable, it could interfere with antenna frequencies.
 Yes it would be possible to make sure that didn’t happen by modulating it at a very low frequency, but then you’d run into…